Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Abstract

 \section{Abstract}

 We develop a low scale left-right symmetric model based on $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}\times Z_2$ with a simplified Higgs sector consisting of only one bidoublet and one $SU(2)_R$ doublet.
-In this model, the tiny values of light neutrino masses are generated through Inverse-Seesaw mechanism.
-We emphasize that in this setup the tree-level Flavor Changing Neutral Current can be strongly suppressed, consistent with the current experimental constraints.
-We show that the lightest $CP$-even Higgs boson, which is the SM-like Higgs, and the next-to-lightest Higgs $h'$, are generated from the neutral components of the bidoublet.
-We emphasize that the mass of the next-to-lightest Higgs boson can be of order few hundred GeVs.
-We analyze the detection of $h'$ at the LHC for a center-of-mass energy of $14$ TeV and an integrated luminosity of $300$ ${\rm fb}^{-1}$ via di-Higgs channel: $h'\to hh\to b\bar{b}\gamma\gamma$ and also in the $ZZ$ channel: $h'\to ZZ\to 4\ell$ at an integrated luminosity of $3000$ ${\rm fb}^{-1}$.
-We consider three benchmark points for this analysis with $m_{h'}=250, 400$ and $600$ GeV.
+In this model, the tiny values of light neutrino masses are generated through an inverse-seesaw mechanism.
+We emphasize that in this setup, the tree-level flavor changing neutral current can be strongly suppressed, consistent with the current experimental constraints.
+We show that the lightest $CP$-even Higgs boson, which is like the standard model Higgs boson, and the next lightest Higgs boson, $h'$, are generated from the neutral components of the bidoublet.
+We show that the mass of the next lightest Higgs boson can be of an order a few hundred~\text{GeVs}.
+We analyze the detection of $h'$ at the Large Hadron Collider (LHC) for a center-of-mass energy $\sqrt{s}=14~\text{TeV}$ and integrated luminosity $L_{\text{int}}=300~{\text{fb}}^{-1}$ via di-Higgs channel: $h'\to hh\to b\bar{b}\gamma\gamma$ and also in the $ZZ$ channel: $h'\to ZZ\to 4\ell~(\ell=e,~\mu)$ at an integrated luminosity $L_{\text{int}}=3000~{\text{fb}}^{-1}$.
+We consider three benchmark points for this analysis with $m_{h'}=250~\text{GeV},~400~\text{GeV}$, and $600~\text{GeV}$.
 We show that promising signals with good statistical significances can be obtained in di-Higgs channel, with $2\gamma+2b$-jets final states.